 As they say: safety first!

 You should never put your employees in danger just to earn a few extra bucks.
 If your employees are safe, then their productivity will increase, making your warehouse much more efficient.
-The materials used for the slots should be durable and sturdy; items should be organized in a way that’s easy and safe for the employee to handle.
+The materials used for the slots should be durable and sturdy; items should be organized in a easy and safe way for the employee to handle.

 All the equipment that requires putting away, picking up heavy items, or items placed higher up should be available for the staff.
 Your employees should be insured for accidents as well.